Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks' 4.67 team ERA ranks 25th among all MLB pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 25th across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (123 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 123 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- His last appearance was on Saturday, June 24 against the San Francisco Giants, when the righty threw five innings, surrendering five earned runs while allowing 10 hits.
+- The right-hander's most recent appearance came on Thursday against the Atlanta Braves, when he tossed seven innings, surrendering three earned runs while giving up five hits.

-- The 34-year-old has a 3.41 ERA and 9.3 strikeouts per nine innings across 16 games this season, while allowing a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.